uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/set_matrix_properties.rst

           the matrix is square, the user data contain both lower and upper triangular regions, and that its transpose is equal to itself.
       * - ``sorted``
+        - | Guarantees that the user-provided matrix data has some sorting property.
-        - Guarantees that the column indices are sorted for a given row.
-Only available for the CSR format.
-TODO: Confirm the description.
+          | For CSR this guarantees that the column indices are sorted in
+            ascending order for a given row.
+          | For COO this guarantees that that the row indices are sorted in
+            ascending order.

 set_matrix_properties
 ---------------------